tbraun96/HyperBuf/README.md

 The rule for consistency is simple: if you choose to treat the type as a buffer, you should NOT use Write/Read Visitors.

-When you use a Writevisitor, you should specify the amount of bytes you plan on writing when calling visit().
+When you use a WriteVisitor, you should specify the amount of bytes you plan on writing when calling visit().
 If you don't plan on making the type grow, you can simply enter None.